Skip navigation

 The manager appears to have forgotten about our meeting yesterday.

-He would have preferred to have been told about the changes before they were announced.
+The employees would like to have been told about the policy changes.

 It was silly of me to have assumed that everyone would agree with my proposal.